DownArrows/dab/README.md

 By extension, we call a task any function that can be turned into a proper task with a trivial wrapping function.
 They communicate together through channels that are passed either via a closure or via the data structure they are attached to.

-## Using the database
+## Using the databases

-The database is used with a non-standard driver that makes use of features specific to SQLite.
+The databases are used with a non-standard driver that makes use of features specific to SQLite.
 Its interface is wrapped in custom data structures to allow for context-based cancellation and less code repetition.
 See the [driver's documentation](https://godoc.org/github.com/bvinc/go-sqlite-lite/sqlite3) and the interface `SQLiteConn` to get an overview of what each connection can do.